sds/slim-lint/lib/slim_lint/linter/README.md

 ## EmptyLines

-Reports two or more consecutive blank lin
+Reports two or more consecutive blank lines.

 **Bad**
 ```slim